windward-studios/ikvm/README.md

 ## About OpenJDK.NET: The OpenJDK port for Microsoft.NET made by Jessie Lesbian

 OpenJDK.NET is an OpenJDK port for Microsoft.NET made by Jessie Lesbian.
 It contains 6 JDK tools: javac, javah, javap, jar, native2ascii, and rmic.
 It is currently an experimental feature and may not work.

+NOTE: The javac tool is currently unusable due to missing resources.